k9mail/k9mail.app/contribute.md

 ### Submit a patch

 Create a pull request based on K-9's master branch.
 See the <a href="https://github.com/k9mail/k-9/wiki/CodeStyle">Code Style</a> for more information

+## Documentation

+Like everything else, this manual is the work of volunteers.
+If you feel it could be improved with information on a certain topic, feel free to contribute by [creating an issue on the website's tracker](https://github.com/k9mail/k9mail.github.io/issues).

+## Finance

+ If you feel like contributing financially, please make a donation to [F-Droid](https://f-droid.org/about/), the repository of Free and Open Source Software (FOSS) for the Android platform.